Investment Objectives

 • Investment Objectives

 The Fund aims to maximise the total level of return for investors by investing, mainly in a diversified portfolio of bonds and other similar debt securities.
-In pursuing this objective, the Investment Manager shall invest primarily in a diversified portfolio of corporate & government bonds maturing in the medium term, with an average credit quality of “Ba3” by Moody’s or “BB-” by S&P, although individual bond holdings may have higher or lower ratings.
+In pursuing this objective, the Investment Manager shall invest primarily in a diversified portfolio of corporate & government bonds maturing in the medium term, with an average credit quality of “BB-” by S&P, although individual bond holdings may have higher or lower ratings.
 The Fund can also invest up to 10% of its assets in Non-Rated bond issues.

 The Fund is actively managed, not managed by reference to any index.